 This zuppa toscana soup is a copycat from Olive Garden and is one of my absolute favorites soups to make during the winter!
 It’s so comforting, flavorful and filling.
 Plus, the best part about this recipe is that it only takes one pot and is done in less than an hour!

-It’s loaded with potatoes, sausage, kale and bacon and has just the right amount of spice.
+It’s loaded with potatoes, ground sausage, kale and bacon and has just the right amount of spice.
 Sometimes I’ll even add a sprinkle of red pepper flakes to give it a little more heat.
 You could even use sausage links like it does in the zuppa toscana recipe.
 I also love to serve it with some fresh dinner rolls, garlic bread or these easy Olive Garden breadsticks.
 Don’t forget salad greens drizzled with this Olive Garden salad dressing recipe, too!
 Simply irresistible.
 YUM!

 How to make Zuppa Toscana